Bounded Reflexivity & Constraint Theory

 The Field-Theoretic Framework

 Markets don’t move randomly.
 They move along gradients—away from constraints that bind, toward regions where information is clearer.
-The mathematics simply formalizes what’s happening.
+What follows is a phenomenological model: a compact mathematical language for organizing what we observe about constraint-driven coordination, not a derivation from first principles.

 Every economic system operates within two fundamental fields.
 The constraint field measures the cumulative pressure from liquidity depletion, capacity saturation, balance-sheet limits, and bottleneck formation.
 The information field measures the system’s capacity to process and coordinate around new signals—narrative bandwidth, signal-to-noise ratio, and the degree to which agents can coordinate through shared understanding versus mere imitation.